 So next time you’re having a roast or need a side dish try this out.
 Best served before snuggling up together on the sofa for an afternoon snooze x

 All opinions are my own and any sponsored or paid posts will always be clearly marked.
 I rarely accept press samples or products product and services to review as part of my job but if I do it will be super clear.
-I occasionally use Amazon affiliate links.
-This means if you buy something through my Amazon link, Amazon give me a few pennies.
+I occasionally use affiliate links.
+This means if you buy something through some of my links, I receive a few pennies.
 It doesn't affect the price of your product and just helps to support our blog, so thank you.

 Permission to reproduce photos and text from this blog must be gained in writing.